Mississippi Highway 304

-Mississippi Highway 304 (MS 304) is east-west state highway in the northwestern part of the U.S. state of Mississippi, running for 40.4 mi as a four-lane freeway from U.S. Route 61 (US 61) in Tunica Resorts to the Tennessee state line near Collierville.
+Mississippi Highway 304 (MS 304) is an east-west state highway in the northwestern part of the U.S. state of Mississippi, running for 40.4 mi as a four-lane freeway from U.S. Route 61 (US 61) in Tunica Resorts to the Tennessee state line near Collierville.
 It is mostly concurrent with Interstate 69 (I-69) and Interstate 269 (I-269).

 Route description

 MS 304 begins at a trumpet interchange with US 61 east of Tunica Resorts in the northern reaches of the Mississippi Delta region.
 The four-lane freeway has a half-diamond interchange with MS 3 that allows access to and from the east.
 MS 304 crosses over a rail line and has a partial interchange with a stub of I-69 that leads to MS 713 at Banks; the interchange includes a flyover from the westbound direction of the freeway.
 Immediately to the east of the interchange, I-69/MS 304 climbs some Loess bluffs to leave the Delta.
 The freeway has diamond interchanges with MS 301, Fogg Road, and Tulane Road.
 I-69/MS 304 crosses another rail line and passes over US 51 with no access just west of the state highway's terminus at I-55 on the northern end of Hernando, where I-69 joins I-55 heading north toward Memphis.
 The highways meet at a full cloverleaf interchange and then MS 304 runs east concurrent with Interstate 269 to the Tennessee state line.